-John Hancock 2035 Lifetime Blend Portfolio
+John Hancock 2070 Lifetime Blend Portfolio

 Before you invest, you may want to review the fund's prospectus, which contains more information about the fund and its risks.
 You can find the fund's prospectus and other information about the fund, including the Statement of Additional Information and most recent reports, online at www.jhinvestments.com/prospectuses.
-You can also get this information at no cost by calling 800-225-5291 (Class A) or 888-972-8696 (Class R4 and Class R6) or by sending an email request to info@jhinvestments.com.
-The fund's prospectus and Statement of Additional Information, both dated January 1, 2025, as may be supplemented, and most recent financial highlights information included in the shareholder report, dated August 31, 2024, are incorporated by reference into this summary prospectus.
+You can also get this information at no cost by calling 800-225-5291 or by sending an email request to info@jhinvestments.com.
+The fund's prospectus and Statement of Additional Information, both dated April 23, 2025, as may be supplemented, are incorporated by reference into this summary prospectus.